Tom Hanks: 2020–present

 Hanks had three films released in 2022.
 He first starred as Tom Parker, the manager of Elvis Presley, in Baz Luhrmann's Elvis.
-Shooting commenced in the beginning of 2020 in Queensland, Australia, and the film was released in June 2022.
-Hanks next film was portraying Geppetto in Walt Disney Studios' live-action adaptation of Pinocchio.
+Shooting commenced in the beginning of 2020 in Queensland, Australia, and the film was released in June 2022 to positive reviews.
+Hanks next film was portraying Geppetto in Walt Disney Pictures' live-action adaptation of Pinocchio.
 His involvement in the film, which was directed by his longtime collaborator Zemeckis, was officially confirmed in December 2020, and released on September 8, 2022, by Disney+.
 Hanks' final film of the year was A Man Called Otto, an English-language remake of the Swedish film A Man Called Ove.

 Hanks appeared in Wes Anderson's Asteroid City (2023), starring alongside Jason Schwartzman, Scarlett Johansson, Adrien Brody, Jeffrey Wright and Bryan Cranston.
 The film premiered at the 2023 Cannes Film Festival to mixed reviews, and was released in June 2023.
-Hanks executive produced the miniseries Masters of the Air (2024).
-HBO confirmed in January 2013 that it was developing a third World War II miniseries based on the book Masters of the Air by Donald L. Miller to follow Band of Brothers and The Pacific.
-NME reported in March 2017 that production was progressing under the working title The Mighty Eighth, but on October 11, 2019, it was announced the series would keep the original title and stream on Apple TV+ where it premiered on January 26, 2024.
+Hanks executive produced a third World War II miniseries Masters of the Air (2024), which was based on the book Masters of the Air by Donald L. Miller.
+Production originally progressed under the working title The Mighty Eighth, but it was eventually announced the series would keep the original title and stream on Apple TV+ where it premiered on January 26, 2024.
 Hanks starred in the film Here (2024), an adaptation of Richard McGuire's graphic novel that reunited Hanks with Forrest Gump co-star Robin Wright and director Robert Zemeckis.

-Hanks attended the Saturday Night Live 50th Anniversary Special where he acted in the Black Jeopardy sketch reprising his role as Doug.
-From February to April 2025, Hanks narrated NBC documentary series The Americas.
-In May 2025, Hanks played a supporting role in Wes Anderson's The Phoenician Scheme.
+Hanks attended the Saturday Night Live 50th Anniversary Special in 2025 where he acted in the Black Jeopardy sketch reprising his role as Doug.
+From February to April 2025, Hanks narrated the NBC documentary series The Americas.
+In May 2025, Hanks played a supporting role as Leland, a mistrustful investor, in Wes Anderson's The Phoenician Scheme.
+He returned to the stage as performer and playwright in This World of Tomorrow, an adaptation of short stories written by Hanks, at The Shed in New York City from October 30 to December 21.
+In May 2026, Hanks executive produced and narrated The History Channel documentary series World War II with Tom Hanks.
+Hanks reprised his role as Sheriff Woody in Pixar's Toy Story 5 (2026).

 Upcoming projects

-Hanks is attached to star in an adaptation of the 2011 non fiction book In the Garden of Beasts from director Joe Wright about American diplomat William Dodd's time in Nazi Germany.
-It was announced that Hanks would return to the stage as performer and playwright in This World of Tomorrow, an adaptation of short stories written by Hanks, at The Shed in New York City.
+Hanks will next reprise his role as Commander Ernest Krause in Greyhound 2, and will portray Abraham Lincoln in the live action/stop motion film Lincoln in the Bardo.
+He is attached to star in an adaptation of the 2011 non fiction book In the Garden of Beasts from director Joe Wright about American diplomat William Dodd's time in Nazi Germany.